codebuddies/codebuddies/contributing.md

   * (`meteor npm run meteor:dev` can also run the app, but will likely [use up your CPU](https://github.com/meteor/meteor/issues/4314).)
 7. Look at some of the [open issues](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues) and identify one that sparks your interest.
 If you want to work on the issue, leave a comment on it saying that you're working on it!
 8. If you have any questions about the issue you're looking at, you can leave a comment in there, or ask in the [#codebuddies-meta Slack channel](https://codebuddiesmeet.slack.com/messages/codebuddies-meta).
 Read below for more instructions about how to work with branches.
 9. Type `git branch -a` to see a list of all the branches besides `master`, the default branch you're in.
-Note that if you want to switch to a branch returned in the last, you would type `git checkout BRANCHNAME`.
+Note that if you want to switch to an already-created branch, you would type `git checkout BRANCHNAME`.
 You can read more about how to create a new branch to work on an issue below.
 10. Once you finish making your changes, commit and push your changes.
 11. Submit your Pull Request!
 See some tips on [how to create the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request).
 12. (Optional) Add yourself as a contributor, if you haven't done so already.
 Steps are listed [below](#how-do-i-add-myself-as-a-contributor).